Matthew Sweet: Personal life

-Sweet and his wife Lisa have resided in Omaha, Nebraska since 2013.
-He was married at least once before; a 1989 divorce strongly inspired the songs on Sweet's commercial breakthrough album Girlfriend.
+Sweet and his wife Lisa have resided in Omaha, Nebraska, since 2013.
+He was married at least once before; a 1989 divorce inspired the songs on Sweet's commercial breakthrough album Girlfriend.

 Sweet is a member of the Canadian charity Artists Against Racism.

+In October 2024, Sweet suffered a debilitating stroke while on tour with Hanson.
+The stroke was severe and left him unable to walk due to ataxia (extreme dizziness), inability to use his left arm properly, which keeps him from being able to play guitar, and his speech was also affected.
+He is currently undergoing therapy to mitigate the effects of the stroke.